Trust & Provenance

 What Verification Means

-When a framework is verified, the system is trying to answer a narrower question than "is this perfect?"
+When a framework is verified, the system is answering a narrower question than "is this perfect?"

 • recognizable as a real framework for the current subfield